-What second units be constructed in rural areas on private servies (i.e. well and septic)?
+What second units be constructed in rural areas on private services (i.e. well and septic)?

 A second unit may trigger the need to upgrade your current septic system, or a separate system may need to be installed.
-Please contact Peterborough Public Health for additional information.
+Please contact the Township's Building Department for additional information.